openehr4j/openehr-rm-4j/README.md

 ### Gradle

-For projects that use Maven as build management tool, the personal GitHub username and access token should be added to the global Gradle properties.
+For projects that use Gradle as build management tool, the personal GitHub username and access token should be added to the global Gradle properties.

 <details>
   <summary><code>~/.gradle/gradle.properties</code></summary>